Loading...

 Short answer: AI chatbots are not attorneys, so conversations with them are not themselves privileged, and at least one recent New York case has held that discussing otherwise-privileged legal matters with a consumer-grade AI can forfeit the privilege you would have had in a conversation with a human lawyer on the same subject.
 The law here is new and under-developed, and I personally think it is outrageous that a human lawyer gets privilege on the same conversation an AI does not; that should change.
 Today, it has not.

-For most readers using this skill to prepare a simple-to-moderate estate plan, this is a non-issue: you are not hiring a lawyer for the intake part, and the skill's whole purpose is to hand a prepared packet to your attorney for the parts that need one.
-The skill's output is your property.
+For most readers using this skill to prepare a simple-to-moderate estate plan, this is a non-issue: you are not hiring a lawyer in the first place.
+The skill produces the plan; the output is your property; you execute the documents under your state's formalities.
+If you do loop in an attorney for the parts that only humans can do (deathbed witnessing, contested estates, certain international filings), the packet is designed to make that short.

 If you are a high-net-worth or ultra-high-net-worth testator and you think your estate might be contested, take this seriously.
 The skill's intake architecture (detailed interview, intake record, decision ledger, letter of wishes) inadvertently builds exactly the kind of contemporaneous record a contest lawyer would love to see.
 The skill will, at the end of a session, offer to delete every intermediate work product from your working folder and clear the session history once you confirm you have saved the final document somewhere safe; those files are your property to destroy, and doing so is not spoliation of evidence since no litigation is pending.
 Your attorney may additionally want any further work to run under an enterprise plan with zero-retention or under their direct supervision so that the process is papered properly from the start.